pubkey/eth-crypto/tutorials/encrypted-message.md

     }
 */

+// we convert the object into a smaller string-representation const encryptedString = EthCrypto.cipher.stringify(encrypted);
+// > '812ee676cf06ba72316862fd3dabe7e403c7395bda62243b7b0eea5eb..'

-// now we send the encrypted object to bob over the internet.. *bieb, bieb, blob*
+// now we send the encrypted string to bob over the internet.. *bieb, bieb, blob*
 ```

 ## Decrypt and verify the payload